clever-lang/clever-doc/reference/syntax.rst

 .. highlight:: javascript

 This document specifies the language's syntax by showing some code examples.
+You can see the Clever parser grammar on :doc:`../internals/grammar`

 Comments
 --------

 - Single line

 Everything in a line after `//` is considered comment and it is discarded by the Clever interpreter.

 ::